ShannonMcCoy/shannonmccoy.github.io/datadog-agent-install.md

-# Installing the Monitoring Agent on Linux (Sample Doc)
+# Installing the Monitoring Agent on Linux

 This sample document demonstrates a developer-facing infrastructure documentation.